Queen Elizabeth National Park

 The Tree-Climbing Lions of Ishasha Sector.

 Not every day that you see the lions climbing the trees and in fact it was considered safe to climb the trees once you were chased by the lions.
 Not while here in Ishasha sector though, a region comprising of a portion of queen Elizabeth national park.
 Here lions perched up on acacia and fig trees are an enchanting sight to behold.
-The ishasha sector where these lions are found is accessible on the journey to or from the Bwindi impenetrable forest national park as one heads or returns from gorilla trekking in the forest.
+The Ishasha sector where these lions are found is accessible on the journey to or from the Bwindi impenetrable forest national park as one heads or returns from gorilla trekking in the forest.

 Katwe Salt Pans Visit.